 Where to start?
 Based on SnoRiders’ annual SledTown ShowDown contest and Rider’s Choice Awards, we have prepared a list of the top best places to go snowmobiling in Saskatchewan.
 Start in these destinations and then let your sense of adventure lead you across the snowy wonderland that embraces Saskatchewan throughout the winter months.

-Some of the best warm-up shelters in Saskatchewan can be found along the Battleford Trail Breakers’ system, which is mapped out at 450 kilometres.
-One of the largest trail systems in the province, it offers snowmobilers the chance to explore aspen parkland, boreal forest and rolling plains.
+Some of the best warm-up shelters in Saskatchewan can be found along the Battleford Trail Breakers’ system.
+Each cabin has a wood-burning stove, solar panels and battery-powered lights.
+Given that it has the second largest snowmobile trail system in Saskatchewan, North Battleford is an exciting place to bring your sled and enjoy more than 450 kilometres of terrain.
+It offers snowmobilers the chance to explore aspen parkland, boreal forest and rolling plains.
 See our North Battleford section for more information.

 Hard against the Saskatchewan-Manitoba border is Duck Mountain Provincial Park and one of the most popular places in Saskatchewan to sled.
 Duck Mountain Provincial Park has over 70 kilometres of groomed trails and warm-up shelters, with one of the busiest being the Green Lake Shelter.
 From here, sledders can head east into the park or west along the Trans-Canadian Snowmobile Trail to Kamsack.
 For more info, see our Duck Mountain Provincial Park section.

 The resort village of Candle Lake is another consistent winner in SnoRiders’ annual Rider’s Choice Awards.
 With more than 350 kilometres of maintained trails, the Candle Lake Sno-Drifters work hard to ensure their trails are in top-notch shape for all the visitors.
 Many come from Prince Albert to ride.
+There is an abundance of warm-up shelters and a lot of the groomed trails are located in the forest where riders can see glimpses of wildlife.
 For more info, see our Candle Lake section.